 I came across this saying a while back and it made me stop and think about who in our lives have been there as a lamp, a lifeboat, or a ladder.

 I’m sure for most of us it would be easy to choose someone who is a lamp in our life – someone who believed we’d come into our own one-day and be the person we were born to be.
 That one person, who against all odds of human reasoning liked us, loved us and believed in us and today we reflect their light as we go about our daily business.

-So you have choices in today’s topic you can a lamp, a lifeboat or a ladder…
+You have choices in today’s topic you can a lamp, a lifeboat, or a ladder…

 Let me talk about being a lifeboat.